pvambenepe/dbg-pds-option-calibration/README.md

 # Chosen technics

-I decided to clusterize consecutive trades by groups containing at least 5 calls and 5 puts.
+I decided to clusterize consecutive trades by groups containing at least 5 traded calls and 5 traded puts.

-The idea here is to be able to perform a calibration of the forward-to-spot ratio prior to the calibration of volatility parameters.
+The idea here is to be able to first perform a calibration of the forward-to-spot ratio prior to the calibration of volatility parameters.
 This will prevent any miscalibration resulting from a sudden change of this ratio following either a dividend payment or a change in the dividend forecast.

-For that, we will perform a WLS (weighted OLS) mono-regression to determine which forward to spot ratio fits best the n trades in the cluster.
+For that, we will perform a WLS (weighted OLS) to determine which forward-to-spot ratio fits best the n trades in the cluster.
 The weights are used to balance the positive and negative delta (call and puts) in the cluster.
+X = Sensivivity vector
+Y = Traded Price - Actual Price

+With one row per trade in the cluster so :
+X =
+sensi_delta_opt1
+sensi_delta_opt2
+sensi_delta_opt3
+...

+Y =
+Traded_price_opt1 - Model_price_opt1_with_param(t-1)
+Traded_price_opt2 - Model_price_opt2_with_param(t-1)
+Traded_price_opt3 - Model_price_opt3_with_param(t-1)
+...

+the result of the regression gives the shift to be applied to the forward-to-spot ratio (cf code get_new_fwd_ratio in the Fitting class)

 Once this is done, we want to see how to alter volatility parameters in order to best fit the trade prices of the cluster.
 We will be starting with the parameters of the previous cluster and the associated sensitivities (sensi_vega, sensi_smile...).
 This is done by using an Elastic Net Regression rather than OLS in order to give more rigidity to parameters with less variability like smile and convexity :
 X = Sensivivity vector * standard_dev_of_parameter
 Y = Traded Price - Actual Price

-With one row per option in the cluster so :
+With one row per trade in the cluster so :
 X =
 sensi_vega_opt1 * std_vega,  sensi_smile_opt1 * std smile,  sensi_convex_opt1 * std_convex
 sensi_vega_opt2 * std_vega,  sensi_smile_opt2 * std smile,  sensi_convex_opt2 * std_convex